clue/reactphp-mdns/README.md

 The [`Factory`](#factory) creates instances of the `React\Dns\Resolver\Resolver` class from the [react/dns](https://github.com/reactphp/dns) package.

-While React's *normal* DNS resolver uses unicast UDP messages (and TCP streams) to query a given nameserver, this resolver instance uses multicast UDP messages to query all reachable hosts in your network.
+While ReactPHP's *normal* DNS resolver uses unicast UDP messages (and TCP streams) to query a given nameserver, this resolver instance uses multicast UDP messages to query all reachable hosts in your network.

 #### Promises